milinsolutions/RADAR-airspace-coordinate-verifier/README.md

 ## The Solution
 RADAR provides a fast, searchable browser interface that replaces the PDF lookup entirely.
 Analysts type an area name, instantly see the verified coordinates, and copy them to clipboard with one click — formatted exactly as required by the flight planning system, ready to paste without modification.

-A built-in QC verification engine allows reviewers to paste coordinates directly from the flight planning system and receive an instant Green Approved or Red Discrepancy result, eliminating the need to repeat the manual PDF lookup for quality checking.
+A built-in QC verification engine allows reviewers to paste coordinates directly from the flight planning system and receives an instant "Green Approved" or "Red Discrepancy" result, eliminating the need to repeat the manual PDF lookup for quality checking.

 ---

 ## Architecture
-Single-file architecture intentionally chosen to maximize portability, simplify deployment, and eliminate runtime dependencies across shared operational workstations in fast pace environment.
+Single-file architecture intentionally chosen to maximize portability, simplify deployment, and eliminate runtime dependencies across shared operational workstations supporting time-critical aviation operations.
 All logic, data, and UI contained within one HTML file with zero external dependencies.
 Deployed on a shared terminal server accessible from any browser without installation, configuration, or IT involvement.

 **Analyst flow:**
 Analyst types area name → Intelligent search filters and highlights matches → Analyst selects area → Coordinates displayed and copied to clipboard → Paste directly into flight planning system